Convex Polytopes for the Central Degeneration of the Affine Grassmannian: Affine Grassmannian, affine flag variety, and the Central Degeneration

-The Gelfand-Goresky-Macpherson-Serganova (GGMS) strata \cite{Kam2} on the affine Grassmannian or the affine flag variety are the closures of intersections of some (open) semi-infinite orbits.
-More precisely, given any collection $\alpha_{\cdot} = (\alpha_w)_{w \in W}$ of elements in the coweight lattice or the affine Weyl group $W_{aff}$, we can form the GGMS stratum
+The Gelfand-Goresky-Macpherson-Serganova (GGMS) strata \cite{Kam1} on the affine Grassmannian or the affine flag variety are the intersections of $|W|$ many semi-infinite orbits.
+More precisely, given any collection $\{ \alpha_w, w \in W \}$ of elements in $X_*(T)$ or $W_{aff}$, we can form the GGMS stratum $\cap_{w \in W} S_w^{\alpha_w}$.
+Note that the closure of each GGMS stratum is an algebraic variety as we view semi-infinite orbits as ind-varieties.